magento/devdocs/guides/v2.1/payments-integrations/base-integration/payment-action.md

 layout: default
 group: payments-integrations
 subgroup: integration
-title: Process payment action
-menu_title: Process payment action
+title: Add a gateway command
+menu_title: Add a gateway command
 menu_order: 5
 version: 2.1
 github_link: payments-integrations/base-integration/payment-action.md
 ---

-## Adding command overview
+You need to add a [gateway command]({{page.baseurl}}/payments-integrations/payment-gateway/gateway-command.html#particular-gateway-commands) for each payment action available for the payment method.
+There should be a separate command for "authorize", "void" and so on.

-To implement a payment action for a payment method, take the following steps:
+To add a gateway command. take the following steps:
-1. Specify and configure the [gateway command]({{page.baseurl}}/payments-integrations/payment-gateway/gateway-command.html#particular-gateway-commands) for this payment action using dependency injection.
+1. Specify and configure the gateway command as described in [Gateway command]({{page.baseurl}}/payments-integrations/payment-gateway/gateway-command.html#particular-gateway-commands)
-	1.

 2. Add the command to the [commands pool]({{page.baseurl}}/payments-integrations/payment-gateway/command-pool.html).